Topics Map > Teaching, Learning & Academic Administration > Short-Term Staff (STS)

 Topics Map > HR & Payroll > Short-Term Staff

-L&S Instructional Staffing Options to Meet Enrollment Demands
+L&S Instructional Staffing Options

 The term “STS” refers to short-term instructional staff.
 STS may refer to titles like Lecturer, or Lecturer (Student Assistant).